-There are several commonly abused prescription drugs.
+There are several commonly abused prescription medications.

 Prescription benzodiazepines - Benzodiazepines, also known as ‘benzos’, ‘sedatives’ and ‘tranquilisers’, are a widely-abused classification of prescription medication.
 These types of prescription drugs are often prescribed for anxiety, seizures and certain other psychiatric and medical conditions.